sparetype/business-documents/Contract/main_contract.md

 In addition to this signed contract and a fully agreed Scope of Work, a $1500 deposit is required to begin work.
 The remaining $13,500 will be invoiced to You in equally divided payments over the next 365 days on a [monthly,quarterly] basis.
 Invoices are to be paid within 15 days of being received, after which they are considered late.
 A 10% late fee will be charged and added to any outstanding invoice balances that become late.

 #### Other Expenses
 Depending on the Scope of Work, there are likely third-party expenses associated with producing a final product.
 These could include web hosting, e-commerce merchant fees, cost of printing, and other material costs.
-I will do my best to make You aware of these costs as early in the project as possible, but You are responsible paying these production costs.
+I will do my best to make You aware of these costs as early in the project as possible, but You are responsible for paying these production costs.

+## Signatures

+The undersigned confirm that they have read, understood, and will adhere to the terms laid out in this contract and have the authority to enter into this contract on their behalf and the behalf of their company or organization.

+Griffin Shreves, III on behalf of SpareType
+Date 00/00/0000

+Signee Name on behalf of Client Name
+Date 00/00/0000